-The CRTC launched a comprehensive review of the wireless market.
-The federal government had requested that the CRTC consider competition, affordability, consumer interests and innovation in its decisions.
-In a recent decision, the CRTC ordered the national incumbent wireless carriers to provide MVNO access services to regional wireless carriers for a period of seven years.
+In 2019, the federal government requested that the CRTC consider competition, affordability, consumer interests and innovation in its decisions.
+In response to this request, the CRTC launched a comprehensive review of the wireless market.
+Following its review, the CRTC ordered the national incumbent wireless carriers to provide MVNO access services to regional wireless carriers for a period of seven years.
 This decision stands to have significant impact on the Corporation's competitive environment, as the Corporation could see the emergence of new MVNO competitors.
 The Corporation may not be able to compete successfully in the future against existing and such potential new competitors.
-The most recent regulation from the CRTC in that matter has ruled out, for the moment, the inclusion of Internet of Things ("IoT") and fixed wireless services from the MVNO regulatory framework.
-This potential increase in competition in the Corporation's mobile telephony business combined with the consequences of the recent CRTC regulation could have a material adverse effect on the Corporation's business, prospects, revenues, financial condition and results of operations.
+In the context of its comprehensive review of the wireless market, the CRTC also issued two decisions in October 2024.
+First, the CRTC issued its decision in the review of wholesale roaming rates and rate-setting approach by requiring carriers to enter into commercial negotiations with final offer arbitration ("FOA"), rather than initiating a new rate-setting proceeding.
+Second, the CRTC issued a decision expanding the scope of the MVNO regulatory framework to allow regional wireless carriers to use MVNO access to serve enterprise and Internet of things (IoT) customers.
+This potential increase in competition in the Corporation's mobile telephony business combined with the recent CRTC regulation, pursuant to which rates need to be commercially negotiated, could have a material adverse effect on the Corporation's business, prospects, revenues, financial condition and results of operations.